On the Poisson-Source Basis of Logarithmic Wall-Pressure-Variance Growth: Discussion and consequences

+we identify $B_{\mathcal L}$ as the asymptotically $\delta^+$-independent offset from $\mathcal{L}$ and $A_{\mathcal Q}\ln\delta^+$ as the $\delta^+$-dependent contribution from $\mathcal{Q}$. $A_{\mathcal Q}\ln\delta^+$ is therefore tied to the fissure statistics and their evolution with $\delta^+$. \ra{That interpretation should nevertheless be viewed as provisional: with only one Reynolds number analysed directly, the present manuscript supports the plausibility of this decomposition but does not uniquely determine the rate at which the coefficients approach their asymptotic forms, nor does it rule out subleading corrections that could matter over a $\delta^+$ range.
+Even so, the current dataset is already rich enough to show the source localisation and wall-mapping signatures that motivate the proposed decomposition.} Finally, we provide an order-of-magnitude estimate of $A_{\mathcal Q}$ based on the fissure picture that yields a value consistent with observations.
+The estimate is sensitive to the choice of parameters, and work to refine these choices would be valuable.

-This picture of the mechanisms driving the source terms supports the bimodal nature of the premultiplied wall-pressure spectrum identified by \citet{massey_eddy_2025}.
-The universal inner function (their $g_1$) arises from the near-wall contribution of $\mathcal{L}$, and the break frequency is defined as the frequency/length scale where the buffer layer contribution is at its maximum.
-The outer function (their $g_2$) arises from the inertial layer contribution of $\mathcal{Q}$, with the break frequency associated with length scales on the scale of the boundary layer thickness (consistent with inertial layer structures).
-The present framework therefore provides a mechanistic underpinning for the spectral decomposition of \citet{massey_eddy_2025}.
+This picture of the mechanisms driving the source terms augments the \rthree{two component inner- outer-spectral} nature of the premultiplied wall-pressure spectrum identified by \citet{massey_eddy_2025}\rthree{: the explicit link to the source-based view is a subject of ongoing work}.
+The \rthree{working hypothesis} universal inner function (their $g_1$) arises from the near-wall contribution and the break frequency is defined as the frequency/length scale where the buffer layer contribution is at its maximum. \rthree{The present variance analysis should not be interpreted as a prediction of the Reynolds-number evolution of the inner spectral peak itself; resolving that question would require source-decomposed $k_x$--$k_z$--$\omega$ spectra over $\delta^+$.} The outer function (their $g_2$) arises from the inertial layer contribution with the break frequency associated with length scales on the scale of the boundary layer thickness (consistent with inertial layer structures).
+The present framework provides a spatial description of the mechanisms contributing to $\langle p^{+2}\rangle$ and lays the foundations to understand the spatial contribution to the full 2-D wavenumber frequency map of the pressure fluctuations.

 For control and design, where to act follows from the source split.
 Targeting the inertial layer to weaken intensity or intermittency reduces $A_{\mathcal Q}$, while targeting the buffer layer primarily modifies $\mathcal L$ and therefore the offset $B_{\mathcal L}$.
 Because $\xi=O(1)$, actuation localised at $y_a$ imprints most strongly near $k\sim O(1)/y_a$, offering a direct spectral target for feedback or open-loop strategies aimed at the most relevant per-decade inertial layer contribution.